emiliUn/deer-timestamp/readme.md

 Deer Timestamp Add-On is a module that allow you to convert a Unix timestamp into a human readable date.
 A human readable date can be converted into timestamp too.
 Pretty amazing !
 The module support iso8601 and UTC format.
 It display timestamp in seconds or milliseconds.

-This add-on is multi-platform and mlti-web-borwser (see XXX for compatibility list)
+This add-on is multi-platform and mlti-web-borwser.

 ## :smiley: Getting Started